 develop ambitious vocabulary

-The children are then assessed every half term to ensure they are in the correct group.
+The children are then assessed every 6 weeks to ensure they are in the correct group.

 We use pure sounds (‘m’ not’ muh’,’s’ not ‘suh’, etc.) so that your child will be able to blend the sounds into words more easily.